rebels2638/ScoutingApp2024/README.md

 * [`/web/`](./web/) - Please reserve for development purposes only.
 * [`/legals/`](/legals/) - Do not modify unless you know what you are doing.
 This directory preserves external licenses that cannot be tracked by pub.
+* [`/repo/`](./repo/) - Strictly for the repository's display purposes, should NOT be linked to the base app in any way